 The Victorinox Fibrox Pro Granton Edge Slicing Knife is a the most widely recommended brisket knife on the Internet based on the feedback of BBQ forum and group participants.
 This twelve inch knife is Swiss Made and and an excellent choice for weekend warriors and serious slicers.

 Messermeister Four Seasons Kullenschliff Slicer

-The Messermeister Four Seasons Kullenschliff Slicer flies under the radar as a brisket knife choice as it is more likely to be found in food service catalogs than your local Williams Sonoma.
+The Messermeister Four Seasons Kullenschliff Slicer flies under the radar as a brisket slicing choice as it is more likely to be found in food service catalogs than your local Williams Sonoma.
 These are high quality stamped knives made of German stainless steel with a Rockwell Hardness of 56 and are easy on the wallet.
 These knives are made in Portugal and used in many professional kitchens so they should do a fine job in yours!

 Glestain Meat Slicer

 The Glestain Beef Slicer is offered in both 12″ and 14″ sizes and is one impressive knife.
 These are Japanese knives that are actually marketed in Japan as cake slicing knives but have found traction in the USA as excellent tools for slicing briskets and other large cuts of meat.
 They have a one-sided scallop design that is unique to Glestain.
 The other side of the knife is flat.
 These have a Rockwell Hardness of 58/59 and are absolutely stunning!
 Made in Japan.

 Shun Classic Brisket Slicer